nguyenkhois/code-template-generator/README.md

 * New features:
     * `generate -u` to check and install automatic the latest stable version.
     * `simple-express-server` is new project template.
 You don't need to use `body-parser` because Express 4.x has a built-in middleware [`express.json([options])`](https://expressjs.com/en/api.html#express.json) that is based on.
-    * Alias for the options.
+    * Aliases for the options.
     * Sub option `--no-install` is used when you don't need to install dependencies for a generated project.
 * Improvement:
     * Performance.